haru-same-same/g4work/README.md

 in g4work/B4/B4a/src/B4PrimaryGeneratorAction.cc line 101.
 Therefore ,firstly you should set gun position in your macro file like
 `/gun/position 0 0 0 m`.
+Or you can use muon.mac included in this project.
+If you can use ROOT, it is easy to show results graphically by using run.sh included in this project.
+This script firstly runs muon.mac, then displays histogram of energy deposit in Gap+Absorber by using ROOT.

 ## What I changed before first commit